alsigal/c2tap/README.md

 =====

-Android app for C-II apparel: http://www.ctwoapparel.com An NFC tag is sewn on the inside ofa shirt or jacket.
+Android app for C-II apparel: http://www.ctwoapparel.com

+An NFC tag is sewn on the inside of a shirt or jacket.
 "C-II tap" allows you to program the tag to:
   - Share your contact information by letting people tap the tag.
   - Launch a URL in a browser once tag is tapped.
   - Play or pause music with a tap.